glaciusimpact/packetfence/README.md

 # PacketFence

-PacketFence is an open-source network access control (NAC) system.
+PacketFence is an open-source Network Access Control (NAC) system.
 This software is free if it is self-hosted (cloud version is not free and support is not free either).
 With this tool we can protect a network allowing or denying network devices connecting to network devices like network switches or Wifi Access Point.

 # 1 - Objective